FACEBOOK ADVERTISING COST: EVERYTHING YOU NEED TO KNOW ABOUT IT IN A NUTSHELL

 It’s exactly for this reason why, very early on in this article, the fact that entertainment-related businesses tend to pay the least amount of cash on Facebook advertising has been established.

 One of the nicest things about advertising on Facebook is you, as a business owner, have the complete ability to set the price on a campaign.
-In other words, pricing on a Facebook ad is one that’s highly flexible!
+In other words, pricing on Facebook ads is highly flexible!

-When you wish to come up with a Facebook advertisement, you can set the price in a couple of ways:
+When you create a Facebook advertisement, you can set the price in a couple of ways:

 - Daily budget.
 Just like what the name says, your ads run throughout the day until the maximum budget set has been completely exhausted.
 This will go on day after day until the termination of the campaign.